cps-sei/dmplc/examples/README.txt

 To repeat experiments, run script "./run-all-exp.sh" without any arguments and follow instructions.

-Results for experiments reported are in the "results" directory.
+Log files for experiments reported are in the "results" directory.
 To generate a Latex table from them, run the script "./gen-tables.sh".
+Results are also summarized in results.xlsx.